WMI has introduced a new style of WFR recertification in 2018.

 The major differences are:

-We still sponsor it but registration is no longer via through us.
+SMC still sponsors courses but registration is no longer via through us.
+Please direct all questions to NOLS.

 This two day scenario-based course is designed as review and practice of evacuation and decision making guidelines.
 It also provides wilderness medicine practitioners with current updates in the wilderness medicine field.